This is the featured image of the Dive Into the Granular World (Part 2) blog article.

 We talked before about the main interface of the Portal.
-However, by clicking on the icon marked in red in the picture above, a new menu opens with much more sophisticated controls and a lot more things going on.
+However, by clicking on the icon marked in red in the picture above, a new menu opens with much more sophisticated controls and many more things going on.

 Effects

-Lastly, if we click on the “EFFECTS” section on the bottom right, we can use a variety of different effects such as Bit Crusher, Chorus, Distortion, Filter, Phaser, Reverb, and Stereo delay.
-The EFFECTS section of Portal consists of two EFFECTS which run in series after the Granulator.
+Lastly, suppose we click the "EFFECTS" section on the bottom right.
+In that case, we can use various effects such as Bit Crusher, Chorus, Distortion, Filter, Phaser, Reverb, and Stereo delay.
+The EFFECTS section of Portal consists of two EFFECTS, which run in series after the Granulator.
 The EFFECTS section, therefore, consists of POST GRANULATOR DRY / WET and PRE MASTER DRY / WET.
-This allows for EFFECTS such as reverb to be applied to both the granulated, and non-granulated signal.
+This allows EFFECTS such as reverb to be applied to coarse and non-granulated signals.

 So, let's hear a couple of audio examples in the end.